-The establishment of OTARC was made possible with donations from the late Mrs Olga Tennison OAM.
+OTARC was established in 2008 with the incredible generosity of the late Mrs Olga Tennison AO.
 These were matched with funds from La Trobe University.
-The Centre is named in acknowledgement of Mrs Tennison's generosity.
+The centre is named in recognition of her contribution.

 OTARC has been involved in three federal government projects

 - Development of effective early identification strategies and tools to aid earlier diagnoses of children